-The project will generate approximately 19,327 daily trips.
+With the project alternative, ATDublin will generate approximately 13,600 daily trips.
 While that sounds like a lot of traffic, the development projections assumed in the EDSP generated approximately 30,445 daily trips.
-With the proposed plan, the project would generate significantly fewer trips than the current buildout assumptions.
+With the proposed project plan, ATDublin would generate significantly fewer trips than the current buildout assumptions.
 Part of the reason for this traffic reduction is the replacement of previously planned retail uses on the project site with residential uses, which reduces traffic density and allows for future residents to walk or bike between on-site jobs and retail services.

 In short, there will be fewer daily and PM Commute Hour Trips than the prior Specific Plan:

 The impact of project traffic depends on where you live and where you drive.
 This is detailed in the project’s Environmental Impact Report (EIR).
 Much of the retail planned for the project would serve the surrounding residential community in east Dublin.
 While the project would contribute some additional traffic on major roadways such as Tassajara Road and Dublin Boulevard, existing and future trips would also be shortened with the adjacency of At Dublin’s retail uses.
 Shorter trips are a net positive for traffic congestion.
 This is detailed in the project’s EIR, which shows that trips to and from the project site would generally be shorter than those that currently take place.